adamjmurray/mtk/README.md

 Classes for modeling music with a focus on simplicity.
 Support for reading/writing MIDI files (and soon, realtime MIDI).

+# Getting Started

+    gem install mtk

+or download the source from here and add mtk/lib to your $LOAD_PATH.
+Then...

+    require 'mtk'

+For now, see the specs for examples.
+Real examples are coming...

 ## Goals